peachey2k2/GodotSTG/README.md

 > [!IMPORTANT]
 > This plugin is currently in beta.
 Some features may be missing or buggy.
 Please report any problems that you find.

-GodotSTG is a series of state machines that offers you a streamlined way to make bullet hell/shoot 'em up games in Godot.
+GodotSTG is a simple framework that offers you a streamlined way to make bullet hell/shoot 'em up games in Godot.
 It aims to be powerful enough to create complex patterns while being simple enough to get into easily.
 It aims to offer:
 -  A way to create and configure battles with very little coding
 -  Sequenced spawning to change spellcards on the fly
 -  Tons of options to make anything your heart desires